Punith13/bupa_fe/README.md

 1. Open a terminal and navigate to the project's root directory.

-2. Install project dependencies by running the following command:
+2. Change into `client` directory by running the following command:

 `cd client`

-3. Install the server's dependencies by running the following command:
+3. Install the  dependencies by running the following command:

 `npm install`